Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

     The `azd up` command will prompt you to enter values for the following parameters:

     - `B2CTenantId` :
         - Enter the Tenant ID of your B2C Tenant deployed earlier. (*If you have opted for Microsoft Entra ID you can keep this parameter blank.*)

-    - `StandaloneAppClientId` :
-        - Enter the Application ID / Client ID of the Inferno Standalone Patient App created earlier. (*If you have opted for Microsoft Entra ID you can keep this parameter blank.*)

-    - `existingResourceGroupName` :

-        - Choose whether to deploy the sample in an existing resource group or create a new one.
-        - Leaving this parameter empty will create a new resource group named {env_name}-rg.
-        - If you provide an existing resource group name, ensure it does not already contain a SMART on FHIR resources, as multiple samples in the same resource group are not supported.

-            *Note:- If you plan to use an existing FHIR service for deployment, enter the name of the resource group where the FHIR service is located.
-The SMART on FHIR deployment must be in the same resource group as the FHIR service. *

-    - `exitingFhirId`:

-        - Decide whether to use an existing FHIR service or create a new one.
-        - Leaving this parameter empty will create a new FHIR service.
-To use an existing FHIR service, input the FHIR instance ID.
-Steps to retrieve the FHIR instance ID:
-            1. Navigate to your FHIR service in Azure Portal.
-            2. Click on properties in the left menu.
-            3. Copy the "Id" field under the "Essentials" group.

-        >*[!IMPORTANT]
-        If you are using an existing FHIR server, please be aware that during deployment, the FHIR server Audience URL will be updated to reflect the new Application Registration ID URL.
-You will need to update any downstream applications that were using the old FHIR server Audience URL to point to the new URL.*

     - `enableVNetSupport`:

         - This parameter accepts a boolean (true/false) value.